DomoticASW/.github/profile/README.md

 // When executing a script created with the *elseBuilder* TaskBuilder, it will be sent a notification to pluto@email.com with the message: "Sent".
 ```

+#### ScriptsService

+The **ScriptsService** is the *service* that manage all the *Task*s and *Automation*s.

+There are methods to retrieve one or more Tasks/Automations, methods that accept a **ScriptBuilder** to create or modify a Task/Automation, methods that remove a Task/Automation, a method to start a Task and a method to change the state of an automation between enabled or disabled.

+At the start of the server, the *ScriptsService* will start all the automations created that are enabled, starting to listen for **DeviceEvents** (for the DeviceEvent triggered Automations) or waiting (for the period triggered Automations).

+When removing or editing an automation, the old one will be stopped if there are no errors while doing it.